wyldckat/OSIG-TurboMachinery-turboPerformance-foam-extend/README.md

 The original source code from the SVN repository mentioned above is designed to work with "OpenFOAM-extend" 1.6-ext (now known as foam-extend) and is also present in the branch `fe30` at this git repository, which is known to also build with foam-extend 3.0 and 3.1.

 This git repository aims to unofficially extend the ability to build this library with the more recent versions of foam-extend 4.0 and newer.
-The main objective is to adapt the source code and tutorials to each of the currently unsupported foam-extend versions, such as 4.0.
+The main objective is to adapt the source code and tutorials to each of the currently unsupported foam-extend versions, such as 3.2 and 4.0.
 Therefore, please keep in mind that the respective tutorials are not fully tested with each foam-extend version.

 Documentation